Fred062f/users-service/README.md

 **Using Swagger Documentation:**

 Swagger documentation is available at `http://localhost:5000/apidocs`.
 You can explore API endpoints, their parameters, responses, and authorization requirements.

-**Additional Notes:**

-* This example uses a simple SQLite database for user storage.
-Consider using a more robust database solution for production environments.
-* The provided secret key should be replaced with a strong, random string for security purposes.

-**For further development:**

-* Implement additional user management features (e.g., update profile).
-* Integrate with external authentication providers.